trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 Next the lesson teaches *convolutions*, which can be thought of as a variant of matrix multiplication with tied weights, and are the operation at the heart of modern computer vision models (and, increasingly, other types of models too).

-We'll use this knowledge to create a *class activated map*, which is a heat-map that shows which parts of an image were most important in making a prediction.
+This knowledge is then used to create a *class activated map*, which is a heat-map that shows which parts of an image were most important in making a prediction.

 Finally, the lesson ends with data ethics.